 - A letter of support from your employer specifying your position and why your participation in the course is relevant for your home organization

 - the description of the transnational public administration case following instructions above

 - CV of the applicant

-Please submit your application before January 7, 2020.
-Notification of admission will be announced by Monday, January 20, 2020, and the first meeting of the course will take place in February 20–February 21, 2020.
+Deadline extended to 31st January, 2020.
+Notification of admission will be announced by Monday, January 20, 2020 for all who submitted their application by January 7th; decision on applications after January 7th will be announced as soon as possible after the deadline.
+The first meeting of the course will take place in February 20–February 21, 2020.